Adam Pearson (actor)

 Adam Pearson (born 6 January 1985) is a British actor, television presenter and campaigner.
 He made his acting debut in the 2013 film Under the Skin.
-He has neurofibromatosis and has been involved in outreach programmes to prevent bullying associated with visible differences.

-In 2024, Pearson starred in the film A Different Man.
-For his performance, he received wide critical acclaim, and was nominated for several awards, including the Independent Spirit Award.
+He has neurofibromatosis and has been involved in outreach programmes to combat bullying associated with visible differences.
+In 2024, Pearson's starring performance in the film A Different Man received wide critical acclaim, and he was nominated for awards including the Independent Spirit Award.

 Early life

-Adam Pearson was born in Croydon, London, on 6 January 1985, along with his identical twin brother, Neil.
+Pearson was born in Croydon, London, on 6 January 1985, along with his identical twin brother, Neil.
 After he hit his head at the age of five, the resultant bump persisted instead of healing.
 He was diagnosed with neurofibromatosis type I, which causes non-cancerous tumours to grow on nerve tissue.
-Both Adam and his brother Neil have the condition, which manifests very differently between them.
+Both Adam and his brother Neil have the condition, which manifests in them differently.